Biopassage structures (fishways)

 Biopassage structures tend to be engineered for larger barriers such as weirs or dams, and include structures such as fish lifts (mechanical designs) or vertical slot fishways.
 Other fish passage structures in Queensland are designed for barriers under 4 metres in height including rock ramps, cones, bypass channels or enhancing culverts to be fish-friendly (e.g. by adding baffles).
 Even small enhancements to barriers can make a significant difference.

 The removal of artificial instream barriers is another option for providing passage by restoring connectivity.
 It involves reinstating an open channel, allowing all species and size classes of fish to move at all flows.

 A strong discharge of water from a fishway is a key factor in attracting fish.
 Many fishways discharge only a small percentage of river flow.
 For example, most Murray River fishways discharge less than 1% of the water flowing past the weir, therefore rather than relying on discharge measurements, these structures also need to specify a minimum head loss and resulting water velocity at the entrance.
 The head loss ensures there is adequate attraction of fish to the structure at high tailwater levels.
 For adequate fishway operation, water releases should first be directed down the fishway until the fishway reaches the design discharge volume, after which outlet releases and spillway flow should be optimised to create attraction flows for fish.

 Most biopassage structures in Queensland are currently designed for fish and include the following types:

 Pages under this section

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Biopassage structures (fishways), WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) Biopassage structures (fishways), WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/fish-passage/technologies/